isedwards/kb/virtualisation/docker/entrypoint_exec.md

 process will now be the main process in the container (PID 1).
 As a result, it will receive any signals sent to the container directly, allowing for cleaner shutdowns and better signal handling.

-For nginx, when you want to gracefully stop it (e.g., to avoid dropping connections), it's essential that it receives the SIGTERM signal correctly.
+E.g. for nginx, when you want to gracefully stop it (e.g., to avoid dropping connections), it's essential that it receives the SIGTERM signal correctly.
 If you don't use exec and simply call nginx directly, the signal will go to the shell script, and nginx might not shut down gracefully.

-So, while you can certainly run nginx without exec, using exec is recommended in this context for better signal handling.